FerryTime/HackTheCommute/README.md

 ## Challenge and Approach

-Our submission is for [Challenge #3: Build an app that provides an example of an Awesome Hackathon submission](http://hackthecommute.seattle.gov/#sthash.JkW39Zab.dpbs).
+Our submission is for [Challenge #2: Improve the commuter experience in any single mode.](https://codeforseattle.hackpad.com/Submission-Guidelines-UTxrlISdazl).

 Our approach for satisfying this challenge was to: